lambe-lang/specification/README.md

 ```
 data None
 data Some a { value: a }
-data Some a { value: a }
 type Option a = None | Some a
 ```

-Each data has a corresponding constructor denoted by a function when parameters are define thanks to attribute specification based order:
+For each data a corresponding constructor is define denoted by a function where parameters are define thanks to attribute specification based order:

 ```